PascalBod/lm-vm/README.md

 Click on the update manager icon, in the lower right-hand corner: ![icon](images/updateManagerIcon.png).
 In the welcome screen of the **Update Manager** window that appears, click on **OK** button.
 Click on the **No** button of the **Do you want to switch to a local mirror?** banner (you'll be able to choose one later on).
 If you are told that a new version of the update manager is available, click on **Apply the Update** button.
 Again, the requested password is the one you chose above (I won't say it anymore :-) ).
 Click on **Install Updates** button, and accept additional changes.

-To grant access to the virtual serial link that will be used to program the microcontroller boards, add the user to the *dialout* group:
+To grant access to the virtual serial link that will be used to program the microcontroller boards, open a terminal (main menu and **Terminal**, or the terminal icon on the lower left-hand corner), and add the user to the *dialout* group:

 ```shell
 $ sudo adduser developer dialout